Silver0524/NCAA-Wrestling-Predictor/README.md

 ## Future Development

 At the moment I am currently developing a full-stack web application to create an interactive site that users can generate predictions through.
-This development will remain private for the moment, but this repo will be updated accordingly to reflect progress as the project continues.
+This development can be found in the following github repository: [MatPredict](https://github.com/Silver0524/MatPredict)

 ## 📄 License